nairdua/qlue-technical-test/README.md

 # SimpleDash

+**Preview now available at https://objective-bell-45cc3c.netlify.app/**

 **SimpleDash** is a dashboard mockup made for the Qlue front-end internship selection process.

 For now, it consists of a homepage plus (fake) user and post views, with each view consisting of a table list of the corresponding data and (if possible) data visualization in the form of charts and maps.